 Court cuts jail sentence of ex-Bank of Italy boss

-MILAN May 28 (Reuters) - An appeals court sentenced Italy's former bank governor Antonio Fazio to two years and six months in jail on Monday for attempting to thwart a foreign takeover of domestic lender Antonventa in 2005, a scandal that led to his exit from the Bank of Italy.
+MILAN (Reuters) - An appeals court sentenced former Bank of Italy governor Antonio Fazio to two-and-a-half years in jail on Monday for trying to thwart a foreign takeover of local lender Banca Antonventa in 2005, a scandal that led to his exit from the central bank.

-A lower court had initially sentenced Fazio to four years but that verdict was softened as some of the charges lapsed because of the statute of limitations.
+A lower Italian court had initially sentenced Fazio to four years but that verdict was eased because some of the charges had lapsed due to the statute of limitations.

-Fazio, at the helm of the Bank of Italy since 1993, was forced to quit at the end of 2005 after wire-tapping transcripts showed him favouring financially-stretched domestic bidder Banca Popolare Italiana over Dutch rival ABN AMRO for the control of Antonveneta, now part of Banca Monte dei Paschi di Siena .
+Fazio, who took the helm of the Bank of Italy in 1993, was forced to quit at the end of 2005 after wire-tapping transcripts showed him favoring financially-stretched domestic bidder Banca Popolare Italiana over Dutch rival ABN AMRO for the control of Antonveneta, now part of Banca Monte dei Paschi di Siena (BMPS.MI).

 - Tweet this

 - Share this